loader-icon

 Module 5: Emergency Response and Security Awareness

-This module focuses on why lithium batteries pose additional safety hazards during handling, storage, and transportation; and the safety procedures to be followed.
-The module also gives details about the three minimum considerations when developing a security plan, the two key strategies that can be used to manage security risks, the importance of responsible employee hiring procedures, and the security measures for preventing unauthorized access to hazardous materials during transit.
+This module explains why lithium batteries present additional safety hazards during handling, storage, and transportation.
+It covers the safety procedures required to prevent incidents.
+Learners will also learn the minimum considerations for developing a security plan and the key strategies to manage security risks.
+The module highlights the importance of responsible employee hiring and security measures to prevent unauthorized access to hazardous materials during transit.

 • Lesson 18: Security and Safety Plans